 After this, you transfer the mix to a saucepan, add a little more water, and bring it to a simmer.
 Combine while simmering for 10 minutes.

 Pack the mustard into your choice of jars, allowing a half-inch room at the top.
 Aim to remove any extra air bubbles from the inside of the jars using a spoon or knife.
 Apply the tops of the jars and leave them in the refrigerator for one week.
 This will let all the flavors blend.

 Turmeric, Chili Pepper & Minced Garlic

 If you’d like to make your own solution, then this quick recipe should help you out.

 The turmeric will give it a strong yellow color, while its chili content will provide spice, and the minced garlic will round off the flavor.

-Simply add the ingredients in equal parts, and grind and mix well.
-It will be much more paste-like in appearance than it will be a sauce, but will recreate the flavor well.
+Add the ingredients in equal parts, and combine.
+It will be more paste-like in appearance than a sauce but will recreate the flavor nicely.